nttcom/threatconnectome/set_up_demo_environment/README.md

 If you are already using a local environment, be sure to back up your database and firebase.
 When you run the shell script to set up the demo environment, your data will be overwritten. existing data will be lost.

-## :triangular_flag_on_post: Procedures to reproduce the environment even in the local environment
+## :triangular_flag_on_post: Procedures to reproduce the demo environment in the local environment

-1. Execute shell scripts
+1. Execute shell script

 Under the set_up_demo_data directory, do the following.